ziruiryanwang/broadcast-dra/README.md

 - `collateral`: collateral function `f(n, D, Î±)` from the paper.
 - `auction`: public-broadcast DRA implementation with support for false bids, reveal validation, tie-breaking, and collateral flows.
 - `bin/demo`: example runner that simulates a round.
-- `centralized`: centralized protocol driver plus selective-delivery channel/logs for Exampleâ€? and Definitionâ€?3.
+- `centralized`: centralized protocol driver plus selective-delivery channel/logs for Example 1 and Definition 23.

 ### Commitment provenance
 - **Bulletproofs backend** (`--backend bulletproofs`): Powered by the [zkcrypto/bulletproofs](https://github.com/zkcrypto/bulletproofs) crate v5.0.0 (MIT) implementing the short range proofs from BÃ¼nz et al., *Bulletproofs: Short Proofs for Confidential Transactions and More*, IEEE S&P 2018.
 The downloaded crate archive has SHA-256 digest `012e2e5f88332083bd4235d445ae78081c00b2558443821a9ca5adfe1070073d`, recorded for provenance.
 The audited backend wraps this construction with the append-only receipt ledger described in Definition 5.